The Baseball Network: Aftermath

 In 2012, Fox would revive the Baseball Night in America title (previously used for The Baseball Network's games) for a series of Saturday night games.
 Unlike The Baseball Network, Fox did not carry every game that was scheduled for a given Saturday, only choosing five to six games to distribute to its affiliates.

 As far as the primary announce teams for The Baseball Network were concerned, they mostly went their separate ways.
 Al Michaels remained at ABC until 2006 (his final assignment for ABC Sports was Super Bowl XL), when he moved to NBC to become the voice of their Sunday night NFL coverage.
-Tim McCarver joined Fox as its primary analyst alongside Joe Buck and stayed there until his retirement from national television broadcasts in 2013.
+Tim McCarver joined Fox as its primary analyst alongside Joe Buck and stayed there until his retirement from national television broadcasts in 2013 and then called local St. Louis Cardinals broadcasts until 2019.
 Jim Palmer, meanwhile, would rejoin the Orioles as their television analyst, where he still remains.

 NBC's primary crew remained in place for two more years.
 Bob Uecker would leave following the 1997 World Series, but Bob Costas and Joe Morgan would continue calling games until NBC's contract expired following the 2000 season.
-The network's final game at the time, was Game 6 of the 2000 American League Championship Series.
+NBC's final game at the time, was Game 6 of the 2000 American League Championship Series.
 Major League Baseball coverage would ultimately return to NBC in 2022 via a deal with the network's streaming service, Peacock.
-Costas has since become the lead broadcaster for MLB Network (as previously alluded towards, MLB Network's self-produced, live MLB Showcase telecasts could be seen as a spiritual successor to The Baseball Network's broadcasts), while Morgan kept working for ESPN until the end of the 2010 season.
+The first game of the agreement, between the Chicago White Sox and the Boston Red Sox at Fenway Park was broadcast nationally on NBC — the first since 2000.

+In-house production of MLB telecasts would return in 2009 with the launch of the league-run cable channel MLB Network, which carries a package of regular season games known as the MLB Network Showcase.
+Costas joined the new channel at launch as a contributor, and calls play-by-play on selected games.
+MLB Network would later produce the Friday Night Baseball package for Apple TV+.

-On July 8, 2011, Al Michaels and Bob Costas teamed up (with the two announcers alternating between play-by-play and color commentary) to call a game between the New York Mets and San Francisco Giants on MLB Network.
-It was Michaels' first appearance as a primary announcer on a baseball telecast since Game 5 of the 1995 World Series on ABC (as previously mentioned, Michaels had called Games 1, 4 and 5 of that series with Jim Palmer and Tim McCarver, while Costas called Games 2, 3 and 6 with Joe Morgan and Bob Uecker for NBC).
-Michaels and Costas also made appearances on SportsNet New York and Comcast SportsNet Bay Area during the game's middle innings, since the MLB Network broadcast was blacked out in the Mets' and Giants' respective home markets.
+On July 8, 2011, Michaels and Costas would call an MLB Network Showcase game between the New York Mets and San Francisco Giants together, alternating between play-by-play and color.
+It was Michaels' first appearance as a primary announcer on a baseball telecast since Game 5 of the 1995 World Series on ABC (as previously mentioned, Michaels had called Games 1, 4 and 5 of that series with Jim Palmer and Tim McCarver, while Costas called Games 2, 3 and 6 with Joe Morgan and Bob Uecker.